Last modified 12 October 2014

 US$6 million held in a Duvalier family bank account in Switzerland is frozen.

-1992 - Jean-Claude and Michéle Bennett divorce.
+1990 - Jean-Claude and Michéle Bennett divorce.
+Bennett is granted custody of the two children.
+Duvalier is ordered to pay alimony.
 It is reported that the split strips Jean-Claude of much of his wealth.

 1993 - Jean-Claude moves to Paris with his companion, Véronique Roy, the granddaughter of former Haitian president Paul Magloire.